oddmario/tunnel-manager/README.md

   * `listen_address`: The IP address that will be used for the dynamic IP updater HTTP server.
 Make sure that it's binding to an IP address that the backend server(s) can access. (this config parameter is ignored on the backend server mode)

-  * `listen_port`: The port that will be used for the dynamic IP updater HTTP server. (**This is not ignored on the backend server mode!** Note that if you are configuring the Tunnels-Manager copy of a backend server, you need to specify this to be the same `listen_port` configured on the tunnel host configuration file)
+  * `listen_port`: The port that will be used for the dynamic IP updater HTTP server. (**This is not ignored on the backend server mode!** Note that if you are configuring the Tunnel-Manager copy of a backend server, you need to specify this to be the same `listen_port` configured on the tunnel host configuration file)

 - `timeouts`: All the timeouts are in seconds.
   * `ping_timeout`: The maximum time allowed for a ping/ICMP request to finish.